 Oregano oil will help open nasal passages, as will eucalyptus oil.
 Both also possess antibacterial properties to help prevent the spread of viruses throughout your home.

 Take Care with Topical Applications

 Essential oils are the natural byproduct of plants.
 Some are safe for direct topical application, including specially-formulated body mists, but most will require the use of a carrier oil for optimal results.
 Direct use can cause skin irritation and allergic reactions, so always do your research and don’t skip any steps when you upgrade to essential oils in your home.

 A nebulizing diffuser breaks down essential oils into microscopic particles that are easily absorbed by the human body, specifically through the nasal passages.
 Not only are the healing benefits inhaled directly into your bloodstream but the oils also begin working quickly to aid in healing from the inside out.
 Your headache will begin to recede, and your nausea will calm down.
 The diffuser will quietly spread the oil around the room, killing germs but leaving no residue behind.

 AromaTech has nebulizing diffusers available for any size space, including models that you can attach to your HVAC system to spread antibacterial and antiviral properties throughout your home.
 Our wide selection of essential oils that provide first aid relief for your entire family includes special blends combining the healing properties of multiple essential oils for maximum benefits.
-Breathe Easy is perfect for diffusing during cold and flu season.
 The combination of eucalyptus and peppermint opens airways and reduces congestion for faster healing.